Stacy Najim

 Artist Statement

-Having so many inspiring artists, and the beautiful mountains and desert surroundings it’s hard to be brief about where I look for creative momentum.
-Frida Kahlo, Francis Bacon, Hieronymus Bosch, Paul Klee, and Jasper Johns all have works that I find turn my gears.
+Surrounded by inspiring artists and the striking landscape of so many different regions, it's difficult to be brief about where I find creative momentum.
+Artists like Frida Kahlo, Francis Bacon, Hieronymus Bosch, Paul Klee, and Jasper Johns have all left a lasting impression on me—their work continues to turn the gears of my imagination.

-My compositions are visions of people, animals, or ideas that reveal themselves through my surroundings.
-The knots in a wood panel, the puddle of water in a dirt path, the smokey swirl of marble in a moody wall.
-They are faces that smirk, animals playing, anamorphic scenes, or secret characters.
-They revisit in dreams, commanding to be painted and will not rest until they grace a canvas.
+My compositions begin as visions—people, animals, or abstract ideas that reveal themselves through textures in my environment.
+A knot in a wood panel, a puddle in a dirt path, the smoky swirl of marble on a moody wall—these become faces that smirk, animals at play, anamorphic scenes, or hidden characters.
+They return in dreams, demanding to be painted, refusing to rest until they find form on a canvas.